Elon Musk rage quits gaming livestream after players relentlessly troll him

 After a final tirade of “die, die, die,” Musk said: “Oh, we lost connection.”
 His character was killed in the game and the stream was ended.
 The stream was later deleted from his X account before being uploaded to YouTube.

-Back in the real world, Musk is embroiled in a feud with another of Donald Trump’s advisers and close confidants: Peter Navarro.
+In the non-gaming world, Musk is embroiled in a feud with another of Trump’s advisers and close confidants, Peter Navarro.

-The pair have exchanged blows over Trump’s tariff policies that have roiled stock markets and disturbed investors after his “Liberation Day” announcement last Wednesday.
+The pair have exchanged blows over Trump’s tariff policies that have roiled stock markets and disturbed investors after his “Liberation Day” announcement.

 On Monday, Navarro sought to dismiss Musk’s opposition to heavy tariffs on Chinese goods by describing Tesla as a “car assembler” reliant on foreign parts rather than a manufacturer even though Tesla vehicles use significant portions of American-made parts.